MOST RECENT

-Pennsylvania Permit Test
+Pennsylvania Permit Test PA

-Pennsylvania Permit Test
+Pennsylvania Permit Test 2013

 PA Permit Test Questions

 The questions on the Pennsylvania permit test are fairly easy and should not pose any problems for anyone who prepares in advance.
 Unfortunately, statistics show that most of the first time drivers license applicants fail the permit exam the first time they take it.
 The underlying reason for this is the fact that many applicants underestimate the level of the questions they will be asked on the test.
 Another reason that contributes to these stats is the fact that instead of learning the driving rules, most students try to memorize the answers to the practice permit tests provided by Pennsylvania Department of Transportation (PennDOT).
-This is a faulty approach as the real permit test questions are different from the ones you are seeing while studying for the exam, they just cover the same areas and are intended to give you the chance to test your understanding of the state driving laws.
+This is a faulty approach as the real PA permit test questions are different from the ones you are seeing while studying for the exam, they just cover the same areas and are intended to give you the chance to test your understanding of the state driving laws.
 Learning the answers to the tests will definitely not do you any good, so make sure you invest some time into learning the rules.

-Pennsylvania drivers permit test has 18 multiple choice questions and you need to give at least 15 correct answers in order to pass the exam and get your learners permit, which makes the passing score for the test 83%.
+PA drivers permit test has 18 multiple choice questions and you need to give at least 15 correct answers in order to pass the exam and get your learners permit, which makes the passing score for the test 83%.
 This is a relatively high passing score, when compared to other states, however, the total number of questions is less than that in most states.
 For example, if you were taking the California permit test, you would have to answer 45 questions, almost three times as many.

-Studying for The Pennsylvania DMV Permit Test
+Studying for The Permit Test PA

 Taking the Pennsylvania Driver's Permit Exam